gcanti/fp-ts/docs/modules/Array.ts.md

 ## findIndex

-Returns the first index for which a predicate holds wrpped in `Some`.
+`findIndex` returns an `Option` containing the first index for which a predicate holds.
-Returns `None` if not found.
+It returns `None` if no element satisfies the predicate.
 Similar to [`findFirst`](#findFirst) but returning the index instead of the element.

 **Signature**